+Category 1:

-Category 1: Sub-Category 1:
+Sub-Category 1:

+Category 2: ---------- ----

-Category 2: Sub-Category 2:
+Sub-Category 2:

+Application for 1915(c) HCBS Waiver: Draft NM.025.00.01 - Jul 01, 2022

 Category 3: Sub-Category 3:

+Π

-Ser vice Definition (Scope):
+Serv vice Definition (Scope):

 Category 4: Sub-Category 4:

-Adaptations or alterations to an automobile or van that is the waiver participant's primary means of transportation in order to accommodate the special needs of the participant.
-Vehicle adaptations are specified by the service plan as necessary to enable the participant to integrate more fully into the community and to ensure the health, welfare and safety of the participant.
-The following are specifically excluded:
+aptations or alterations and cost of maintenance for the ada ver participant's primary means of transportation in order -

+Veł nicle adaptations are specified by the service plan as necess sary to enable the participant to integrate more fully

+into the community and to ensure the health, welfare and safe ty of the participant.
+The following are specifically

+exc luded:

-- 1. Adaptations or improvements to the vehicle that are of general utility, and are not of direct medical or remedial benefit to the individual; - 2.
-Purchase or lease of a vehicle; and - 3.
-Regularly scheduled upkeep and maintenance of a vehicle except upkeep and maintenance of the modifications.
+1. Adaptations or improvements to the vehicle that are of ge neral utility, and are not of direct medical or remedial

+ben efit to the individual;

+2. Purchase or lease of a vehicle; and

+3. Regularly scheduled upkeep and maintenance of a vehicle e except upkeep and maintenance of the modifications.

-The vehicle that is adapted may be owned by the individual, a family member with whom the individual lives or has consistent and on-going contact, or a non-relative who provides primary long-term support to the individual and is not a paid provider of services.
+The e vehicle that is adapted may be owned by the individual, a family member with whom the individual lives or has

+ual lives or has consistent and on-going contact, or a non-relative who provides primary long-term support to the individual and is not a paid provider of services.